Flea, Heartworm and Tick Prevention for Dogs & Cats

 Parasites are organisms that feed off of other animals.
 For pets, the most common parasites are fleas, ticks, and heartworms.
 These critters all pose a threat to your pet, and some even put your human family at risk.
 Ticks and many intestinal parasites can target humans as their host, too, while the diseases carried by fleas and ticks are considered “zoonotic” meaning they can pass from pets to people.
-Pet parasite prevention is the best, most effective way to protect your pet and your family from these dangerous creatures.
+Flea, heartworm and tick prevention for dogs & cats is the best, most effective way to protect your pet and your family from these dangerous creatures.

 Preventing Fleas and Ticks

 Fleas and ticks are persistent—fleas lay many eggs not only on your pet, but in their bedding, your carpet, and more.
 While in the warmth of your home, they easily weather the winter.
 Meanwhile, ticks patiently wait on the blades of grass or the leaves of low-lying plants for a passing victim.
 They too can weather the winter surprisingly well and be active at temperatures as low as 35 degrees Fahrenheit.
 Preventative medication is the best way to reduce and even eliminate the risk of these parasites infesting your pet, yet there are many things you can do to help.
 To supplement consistent preventatives, you can take the following precautions:

 - Clean your pet’s bedding often, especially if there’s been any lapse in their preventative medication.
 Fleas are notorious for being difficult to get rid of.

 - Doing a deep clean of your carpet, blankets, and furniture can be helpful, too, in catching any rogue flea pupae that could have escaped the most recent flea preventive application.